 A test in mice showed the anti-inflammatory properties of cannabinoids in the treatment of colitis.
 Colitis is one of the two most common intestinal diseases in addition to Crohn’s disease.
 The findings suggest that early activation of CB1 receptors and the endocannabinoid system is an important step in protecting the colon from inflammation.

 Inflammation of the gut can lead to a number of gastrointestinal pathological conditions.
 Artificial stimulation of cannabinoid receptors was able to reduce the effects of colitis in mice.
-An improvement in symptoms such as inflammatory lesions or colonic narrowing was observed.
+Cannabis use improves the inflammatory lesions or colonic narrowing.

-Studies suggest that cannabinoids may play an important role in triggering protective mechanisms during colitis.
+Cannabinoids play an important role in triggering protective mechanisms during colitis, so you should use cannabis as a treatment for inflammation.

 GOOD TO KNOW ABOUT CANNABINOIDS